sonata-nfv/tng-vnv-tee/README.md

 ./gradlew
 ```

-The project depends on java and docker to build.
-Once you have those two tools, you simply run `./gradlew` command without parameter to do a full build:
+The project depends on _java_ and _docker_ to build.
+Once you have those two tools, you simply run `./gradlew` command without parameters to do a full build:
 * clean : clean the project build directory
 * compile code
+* process resources
 * process resources
 * package jar
 * compile test